 Too much of the work being made right now is purely visual.
 It’s product.
 It has no purpose beyond commerce.
 I want my work to take a side, say something, and ultimately move the viewer in some way.
 I don’t want to be mere decoration.

 What, if anything, would you tell your younger self?

 Don’t expect anything big, huge, and exciting.
 It’s just work and perseverance.
 It’s a game of dedication.
 Nothing comes easy and if it does you should be highly suspect.

 What’s the best advice you’ve been given?

 I can’t recall any direct advice.
 I’ve learned the hard way.
 I would pay good money for a solid mentor.
 If anyone knows Jenny Holzer or Mark Bradford ask them if they have time for me.
 Richard Serra would make for an excellent mentor, but I’m too intimidated by him.

 What art supplies do you use?

 Almost all paper, photography books, a couple of Olympus digital cameras, a Canon 35mm film camera, Mamiya medium format camera, disassembled books to print on, watercolor paper and wood panels for collage.
 Tape and glue help too.

 What’s your process like?

 My background is in rummaging and collecting.
 My parents were antique dealers so I picked that up from them.
-I work directly in photography books.
-I hunt through used book shops for clearance items or through the recycle bins out back of the book shops.
+I work directly with photography books.
+I hunt through used book shops for clearance items or through the recycle bins out back of the bookshops.
 I cut directly into the pages with a fabric roller and shift the debris to reveal the following pages.
 Once I start to find an interesting composition I photograph it.
 Mostly digital, but more recently film.
 This is a very spontaneous and fast-paced potion of the process.
 I take 100-400 photos in a session.
 From there it’s editing down to the good stuff.
 I try to limit the digital editing to minor light and color adjustments.
 I add text and create page design from there.